myspc-development/art-test/README.md

 - Use the mail/message icon next to any attendee to send a message to a single user.
 - Messages use your default notification settings.

+### Class Visit Check-Ins
+Institutions can scan a QR code or submit a form to log visits.
+Each check-in records the institution name and group size for the event organizer.
+Visit logs can be exported as CSV from the dashboard for grant reports.

 ### Event Calendar
 - The calendar view shows all upcoming events by day.
 - Click any event to see a popup with venue, address, time, and RSVP/favorite options.